-We don’t know exactly what we want
+We don’t know what we really want

 A lot of times, people don’t know what they want until you show it to them.
 This is what Steve Jobs said.
 As the old saying goes, people don’t know themselves as well as they know others.
 Sometimes, making matters more complicated, people say the opposite of what they want, which makes marketing more difficult.